python-cffi/cffi/doc/source/cdef.rst

    This declaration will be corrected by the compiler.
 (But note that you can only access fields that you declared, not others.)
 Any ``struct`` declaration which doesn't use "``...``" is assumed to be exact, but this is
-   checked: you get an error if it is not.
+   checked: you get an error if it is not correct.

 *  unknown types: the syntax "``typedef ... foo_t;``" declares the type ``foo_t`` as opaque.
 Useful mainly for when the API takes and returns